 ‘What do you know of corrupted governments Detective Crow?'
 He smiled.

-‘Enough to know that the novaturient cause that you champion is futile.
+‘Enough to know that the novaturient cause that you champion is futile and will not satisfy your appetition.
 You see monsieur, it is like the atheists who share a blind theomony, and hope that the world will change to satisfy their destined beliefs perforce, when it is nothing more than a fanciful morosis of an erroneous miscalculation and nugacity.
-I beg that you forsake your considerable eicastic cause, and ejurate the plebicolar message’, I explicated.
+I beg that you forsake your illicit cause, and the protreptical message’.

 'You possess a very brilliant mind detective, but it is too late for you and the prefect.
 There is no pretence that could counterfeit such irony.
 I don't seek fame, but instead recognition for our cause,' he admitted with a subtle accismus.